-I’m just a 5-minute walk from Victoria Station, my consulting room is within easy reach of Chelsea, Pimlico, Belgravia and Westminster, and is convenient for the tube and mainline train services serving London and the South East.
+I’m just a 2-minute walk from Victoria Station, my consulting room is within easy reach of Westminster, Chelsea, Pimlico and St James’ and is convenient for the tube and mainline train services serving London and the South East.
 I also offer remote sessions via Zoom, FaceTime or Skype.

 What happens next?

-If you'd like to find out more about what therapy with me would be like, give me a call, or drop me an email or a text, and I'll contact you to arrange a call at a convenient time for you.
+If you'd like to find out more about what therapy with me would be like, drop me an email or a text, and I'll contact you to arrange a call at a convenient time for you.